astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 ## 3. You're seeing a 503 Error on your Deployment.

-If you hop into your Airflow Deployment only to realize that your instance is entirely inaccessible via your web browser, it very likely has something to do with your Webserver.
+If your Airflow Deployment is entirely inaccessible via web browser, you likely have a Webserver issue.

-If you've already refreshed the page once or twice and continue to see a 503 error, read below for some Webserver related guidelines.
+If you've already refreshed the page once or twice and continue to see a 503 error, read below for some Webserver-related guidelines.

 ### Your Webserver might be crashing.

-A 503 error is generally indicative of an issue with your Deployment's Webserver, the core Airflow component responsible for rendering task state and task execution logs in the Airflow UI.
-If it's underpowered or otherwise experiencing an issue for any reason, you can generally expect it to affect UI loading time or web browser accessibility.
+A 503 error might indicate an issue with your Deployment's Webserver, which is the core Airflow component responsible for rendering task state and task execution logs in the Airflow UI.
+If it's underpowered or otherwise experiencing an issue, you can expect it to affect UI loading time or web browser accessibility.

-In our experience, a 503 specifically often indicates that your Webserver is crashing (at Astronomer, you might hear this referenced as a `CrashLoopBackOff` state).
+In our experience, a 503 often indicates that your Webserver is crashing (at Astronomer, you might hear this referenced as a `CrashLoopBackOff` state).
 If you push up a deploy and your Webserver for any reason takes longer than a few seconds to start, it might hit a timeout period (10 secs by default) that "crashes" it before it has time to spin up.
 That triggers a retry, which crashes again, and so on and so forth.

-If your Deployment finds itself in this state, it might be that your Webserver is hitting a memory limit when loading your DAGs, even while your Workers and Scheduler continue to execute tasks as expected.
+If your Deployment is in this state, your Webserver might be hitting a memory limit when loading your DAGs even as your Scheduler and Worker(s) continue to schedule and execute tasks.

 ### Increase Webserver resources.